This page includes the following sections:

 Students can access various tools during testing.
 The zoom tool is available through the TestNav apps, and others tools are made available during student registration.

-Students can zoom in (up to 500% in TestNav 8.14+) and out on a test page, using one of the following methods, depending on which TestNav app they use to test.
+Students can zoom in (up to 500%) and out on a test page, using one of the following methods, depending on which TestNav app they use to test.

 TestNav on Chrome OS

 To zoom, use two fingers on the screen and: